szbela87/welding/README.md

 # Environment installations

+For the installation [Anaconda](https://www.anaconda.com/download) is used on Ubuntu 22.04.
+In command line:
 ```
 mkdir welding
 cd welding
 ```

-For the installation [Anaconda](https://www.anaconda.com/download) is used on Ubuntu 22.04.
 ## YOLOv5
 In the base environment:
 ```